rossorilo/Portfolio/_portfolio/01-spiritengineering.md

     Vendor Communication"
 ---

-I am not under NDA, but out of respect for my former employer, I am withholding certain details until the company formally unveils its product.
+I am aware information is limited on this company and I would like to share more details, but out of respect for my colleagues and former employer, I cannot divulge too many details until the company formally unveils its product.
 [Contact me](https://www.ross.thefischers.me/contact) with professional or job-related inquiries.

 Spirit Engineering is a new aerospace company developing novel and market-disrupting LSA aircraft and engines.